raiden-network/raiden/docs/rest_api.rst

    :statuscode 200: For successful query
    :statuscode 400: If the provided query string is malformed
+   :statuscode 409: If the given block number argument is invalid
    :statuscode 500: Internal Raiden node error

 .. http:get:: /api/(version)/events/tokens/(token_address)